ctrl-exec - Security Operations

 Docker socket access

-Any user or process with access to the Docker socket on the ctrl-exec host can start a container with the ctrl-exec-data volume mounted and read the CA private key.
+Any user or process with access to the Docker socket on the dispatcher host can start a container with the ctrl-exec-data volume mounted and read the CA private key.
 Restrict Docker socket access to root and any explicitly designated operators.
-Do not grant Docker socket access to services running on the ctrl-exec host that do not require it.
+Do not grant Docker socket access to services running on the dispatcher host that do not require it.
 This is the most significant additional risk of a containerised deployment versus a bare-metal install.

 Stale pairing request

-The ctrl-exec's pairing queue automatically cleans up requests older than 10 minutes.
+The dispatcher's pairing queue automatically cleans up requests older than 10 minutes.
 In the Docker workflow, the agent container exits after sending its pairing request and must be restarted by the operator after approval.
 If the 10-minute window expires before the container is restarted and re-triggers the pairing, the request is silently deleted.
 Recovery: restart the agent container; it will send a fresh pairing request.

 DISPATCHER_HOST trust

 The DISPATCHER_HOST environment variable in the agent container determines which host receives the pairing request including the agent's CSR.
 If this variable is misconfigured to point at an attacker-controlled host, the attacker receives the CSR and can return a certificate signed by their own CA. The agent stores whatever cert is returned.
 All subsequent operations use the attacker's CA as the trust anchor.
-Verify DISPATCHER_HOST points at the correct ctrl-exec before starting agent containers.
+Verify DISPATCHER_HOST points at the correct dispatcher before starting agent containers.
 For production deployments, consider setting DISPATCHER_HOST in a compose file under version control rather than passing it as a runtime variable.

 allowed_ips in containerised deployments